 This particular sortation can be designed in 2 different configurations; Horizontal Sortation which is circular and Vertical Sortation which is in a linear format.
 These conveyors are the RightFit solution for operations that require a higher volume of throughput, a wide range of product shapes and sizes, or have narrow footprints and many different processing stations.
 This technology has been widely used in many industries including grocery, apparel, and e-commerce.

 A Tilt Tray Sorter is a specific type of continuous loop sorter, which is a highly accurate, high-speed method of sortation.
-A continuous loop sorter is comprised of a rail or track configured in an endless loop on which individual carriages ride at speeds of up to 590 feet per minute.
+A continuous loop sorter consists of a rail or track configured in an endless loop on which individual carriages ride at speeds of up to 590 feet per minute.
 The carriages are connected together to form a chain, which is used to drive them along the track.
 Specific to the Tilt Tray sorter, each carriage is topped by a tray, commonly made of wood or plastic, that can be individually actuated to tilt to either one or both sides.
 The item on the tray is then deposited by gravity onto either a chute or a takeaway conveyor.

 Items to be sorted can be manually deposited onto the trays by personnel, automatically inducted onto the trays by induction conveyor, or a combination of the two methods.
 Regardless of which method is used, the item placed onto the tray is tracked by controls software and is transferred to its correct location.
 This arrangement allows for sortation of up to 40,000 items per hour.